 NASA has also cooperated with Google to train its extensive AI algorithms to effectively sift through the data from the Kepler mission to look for signals from an exoplanet crossing in front of its parent star.
 This successful collaboration quickly led to the discovery of two new exoplanets previously missed by human scientists.
 After its initial success the project is ploughing through data from other missions to continue its search for new planets.

 Machine learning algorithms can be used to quickly identify and cluster the debris that comets leave in their wake, for example so that decisions on collision avoidance manoeuvres can be anticipated.

 Using the wealth of ESA and NASA data from all over our Solar System, the AIDA (Artificial Intelligence Data Analysis) project, funded under the European Horizons 2020 Framework, is developing an intelligent system that will read and process data from space, aiming to bring about new discoveries, reveal anomalies and recognise structures.

-The Japanese Space Agency has developed an intelligent system that is currently aboard the International Space Station taking pictures of experiments in the Japanese module, KIBO.
+The Japanese Space Agency (JAXA) has developed an intelligent system that is currently aboard the International Space Station taking pictures of experiments in the Japanese module, KIBO.
 JAXA's Int-Ball operates autonomously and can take pictures and videos.
 It was developed to promote the autonomy of extra- and intra-vehicular experiments, while seeking to acquire the robotics technology necessary for future exploration missions.